Highlights

 Inverness: See the River Ness, Inverness Castle and beautiful scenery as you explore the history of this Highland city.

-Inverness: At the exciting Culloden Visitor Centre, discover why the Battle of Culloden lasted only an hour yet changed the Highland way of life forever.
+Inverness: At the Culloden Visitor Center, you’ll discover why the Battle of Culloden lasted only an hour yet changed the Highland way of life forever.

 Edinburgh: A hush descends and eyes turn to the castle.
 The skirl of the pipes rises and drums crack the night air as a tide of tunics and tartan flood from the drawbridge.
 For a limited time in August, witness the incredible spectacle of The Royal Edinburgh Military Tattoo.